-In the third episode of JPI Urban Europe’s webinar series Urban Lunch Talks, we will explore the urban dilemma of sustainable Land-use and Urban infrastructures.
+In the fourth episode of JPI Urban Europe’s webinar series Urban Lunch Talks, we will explore the urban dilemma of sustainable land-use and urban infrastructures.
 Join the conversation!

 Cities and urban areas in general attract people and create positive effects out of agglomeration, density, and diverse and intersecting infrastructures and facilities.
 These positive effects of urbanisation are underpinned by integrated urban planning and management by public administrations and across diverse public and private actors.
 Particularly supported by public engagement and participation in decision- making relating to land-use management, flows of people, flows of information and resources, place-making, and impact on existing settlements and environs affected.